kjdev/php-ext-brotli/README.md

   The data to compress.

-* _quality_
+* _level_

-  The higher the quality, the slower the compression.
+  The higher the level, the slower the compression.
   (Defaults to `BROTLI\_COMPRESS\_LEVEL\_DEFAULT`)

 * _mode_